IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance_info.rst

     The id of the resource group in which the instance is present

+  location (False, str, None)
+    The location or the environment in which instance exists

+  resource_crn (False, str, None)
+    The crn of the resource

   resource_status (False, str, None)
     The status of the resource

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  service (False, str, None)
+    The service type of the instance

+  status (False, dict, None)
+    The resource instance status

+  crn (False, str, None)
+    CRN of resource instance

   ibmcloud_api_key (True, any, None)